Next 15-Minute City Zoom is Tues, Sept 19th @ 8PM (EST):

 This is really just the tip of the iceberg.
 There are many NGOs involved and they all roll into the two main organizations spearheading this; the UN https://sdgs.un.org/2030agenda and the WEF https://intelligence.weforum.org/topics/a1Gb0000000LHN7EAO.

-There good news in all of this... it is a crime to collaborate with foreign entities to create domestic policies that violate Canadian law.
+There is good news in all of this... it is a crime to collaborate with foreign entities to create domestic policies that violate Canadian law.
 It's called treason.
 Let's not be victims, rather, let's take back our cities by holding those accountable for breach of trust, breach of duty and for attempting to cause us harm by preaching our rights enshrined in the Canadian Bill of Rights!

 ADDITIONAL INFORMATION: